aehrc/cvt2distilgpt2/README.md

  ![](docs/example.png)

   at the path: `checkpoints/mimic_cxr_jpg_chen/cvt_21_to_gpt2/epoch=8-val_chen_cider=0.425092.ckpt`.

+#### CheXbert for the CE metrics:

+Download the CHeXbert checkpoint from https://github.com/stanfordmlgroup/CheXbert for the CE metrics.

+Place the checkpoint at `checkpoints/stanford/chexbert/chexbert.pth`.

 ##### Note: the `experiment` directory can be changed for each task with the variable `exp_dir` in `task/mimic_cxr_jpg_chen/paths.yaml` and `task/iu_x_ray_chen/paths.yaml`